Time Blocking 101 – Where Does Your Time Really Go?

 Flexible / Themed Blocking

-This is ideal if your schedule varies or you prefer more freedom and flexibility.:
+This approach is ideal if your schedule varies or you prefer more freedom and flexibility.

-Using this, you can then break each block into smaller focus sessions, for example:
+You can then break these block into shorter focus sessions if needed, for example:

 Detailed / Structured Blocking

-You may prefer to simply work in longer blocks with more structure, which is perfect if you work better with this level of structure, clarity and focus, and don't need the shorter sessions.
+You may prefer to work in longer blocks with more structure and clarity.
+This works well if you prefer clear start and end points and don't need the shorter focus sessions.

 • 8:00 – 8:30: Admin tasks